w/ Rafaela Ahsan & Peter Doan

 Sea Can('t)s: the Cower Plant

-Are shipping containers really the answer?
+Are shipping containers really an answer?

 If the competition body is asking for a modular, expandable, and openly-configurable system, how can this be done if each unit requires its own HVAC, plumbing, and electrical connectivity?
 How does the northern climate and lifestyle factor into housing based on shipping containers as a building block?